jonhillery/jonhillery.github.io/index.md

 <div class="columns" markdown="1">

 <div class="intro" markdown="1">
 I'm a PhD student in the [UCLA Department of Mathematics](https://ww3.math.ucla.edu/), interested in representation theory.
 I was previously a student at UC Berkeley and Cambridge University.
+More info about me is in my [CV]({{ "/cv/" | relative_url }}).
 </div>

 <div class="me" markdown="1">